 Charcoal pencils are also made from a form of carbon and are darker than the darkest graphite pencils.
 However, unlike graphite which is mined from the ground Charcoal is produced by slowly burning wood or other naturally occurring substances in a container with restricted airflow.
 This leads to the production of charcoal from the wood that had not completely burned through.

-The charcoal is then compressed and mixed with a binder such as clay, wax or gum to form the core of the pencil and encased in wood.
+The charcoal is then compressed and mixed with a binder such as clay, wax, or gum to form the core of the pencil and encased in wood.

 3. Graphite Pencils vs Charcoal Pencils

-Graphite pencils are great for drawing as they don’t smudge as easily and there is a wide range of color variation available from light grey to deep dark black.
-They are relatively smudge resistant although as the B number increases so does the amount that they will smudge.
+Graphite pencils are great for drawing as they don’t smudge as easily and there is a wide range of color variations available from light grey to deep dark black.
+They are relatively smudged resistant although as the B number increases so does the amount that they will smudge.
 The main drawback of graphite pencils is that they have a small core so are not ideal for covering large areas and there is also a slight sheen to them.

-Charcoal pencils can produce deeper blacks than graphite pencils but because charcoal is quite crumbly even when encased in wood they are still a little messy and can smudge quite easily.
+Charcoal pencils can produce deeper blacks than graphite pencils but because charcoal is quite crumbly even when encased in the wood they are still a little messy and can smudge quite easily.
 Another problem is that they can be difficult to sharpen.